Shadman Islam: International career

 In November 2018, Shadman was added to Bangladesh's Test squad for the series against the West Indies.
 He made his Test debut for Bangladesh against the West Indies on 30 November 2018.
+He scored 76 runs in his debut match against West Indies.
 In July 2021, in the one-off match against Zimbabwe, Shadman scored his maiden century in Test cricket, with an unbeaten 115 runs in the second innings.